I am looking for a social skills group for college students to help me make friends, grow in confidence, and better handle stress.

 You'll have a chance to practice social skills in every group.

 Not at all.
-Any college-age young adult who identifies as neurodiverse, Aspergers or on the Autism spectrum can benefit from this group!
-College students in our group may attend Stanford, Mission - City College of San Francisco, Foothill College, or any other university in the greater San Francisco area!
+Any college-age young adult who identifies as neurodiverse, Aspergers, or on the Autism spectrum can benefit from this group!
+College students in our group may attend Stanford, Mission-City College of San Francisco, Foothill College, or any other university located in the state of California!
 In fact, some of the participants in this group may even be recent college graduates.

-That said, there is also a lot of diversity in our college groups.
-For instance, some students may be attending college part-time while others attend full time.
-Some participants might live at home while others live completely independently on campus.
-Group members each bring unique experiences to the group but have enough in common that you will be able to relate to one another and assist each other in learning new ways of interacting with the world.
+It's important to note that our college groups embrace diversity.
+For example, some students may be attending college part-time, while others are full-time students.
+Some participants may live at home, while others live independently on campus.
+Each group member brings their unique experiences, but there is enough common ground for everyone to relate to and support each other in discovering new ways of engaging with the world.

-New Group Forming for College Students in the South Bay Area
+New Group Forming for College Students in California

-Open Doors Therapy begins new groups on a regular basis.
+Open Doors Therapy begins new groups regularly.
 We are now filling our next College group.
 To see if the group is a good fit for you and to reserve your spot in the group, reach out today!

 Details About the College Group